leoshahid/Live-Auction/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License
+## 📄 **License**

-This project is licensed under the MIT License.

-## 🆘 Support

-For support and questions:
-- Create an issue in the GitHub repository
-- Check the documentation
-- Review the demo instructions
+This project is for demonstration purposes.
+Please ensure you have proper licensing for production use.

 ---

-**Built with ❤️ using the MERN stack**
+**Note**: This is a demo system built for client presentation.
+For production use, implement additional security measures, proper logging, monitoring, and error handling.